conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - When making changes, consider the implications on the entire system, including file structure, indexing, and user interaction.
 - When outputting one or more files (e.g. code files), for each file output the entire file contents even if only a small part of the file has been changed, unless the file is so large that doing so would be infeasible.
 - Be aware of the hierarchical indexing system when discussing or implementing changes related to edge storage or retrieval.
+- Ensure that any proposed changes to the file structure or indexing system align with the design principles of self-documentation, error resistance, and consistency.

 ## Goals for this Conversation:
 (Please ask the user for the goals for this conversation)